What really caused the end of the Catholic Church in England?

 So nobody wrote anything about it until the Pope's bull.

 The wholesale castration of boys was a topic that was not talked about much but was an accepted

 practice within the Catholic Church until the 1800's.

 **I have two

 problems here.
-First this is not what I experienced but only what I was
+First, this is not what I experienced but only what I was

-told.
+told in that life.
 So what I am doing is remembering what someone told me 430 years

 ago.
 Hence, it's a little vague but surprisingly these memories are often

-stronger than my memories of this life.
+stronger than my memories of my present life.